-The Company is a party to several lease agreements for its facilities, the latest of which has been extended until 2021.
-The Company has the option to extend certain of such agreements on two additional occasions for additional five-year periods each, for a total of 10 additional years.
-During the extended lease period, the aggregate monthly rental payments will increase by 7.5%-10% for each option.
-The Company expects to exercise these options in future periods.
-As of December 31, 2020, the Company provided bank guarantees of approximately \$464,000, in the aggregate, to secure the fulfillment of its obligations under the lease agreements.
+The Company is a party to several lease agreements for its facilities, the latest of which has been extended until 2026.
+The Company has the option to extend certain of such agreements on one additional occasion for an additional five-year period.
+During the extended lease period, the aggregate monthly rental payments will increase by 7.5%-10% for the option.
+The Company expects to exercise the final option in future periods.
+As of December 31, 2021, the Company provided bank guarantees of approximately \$496,000, in the aggregate, to secure the fulfillment of its obligations under the lease agreements.